addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

    * - VPC (including Subnets, Route Tables and IntenetGateways).
      - None
      - AWS does not charge for the basic VPC building blocks used in this exercise.
+   * - On-demand Instances
+     -
+        + $0.0116 per hour per Instance (t2.micro)
+     - During this exercise we will be launching two Instances, using Ubuntu Server 16.04 LTS image, which is 'Free tier eligible'.
+It is not expected that these Instances will need to be running for more than one hour.
+   * - Elastic IPs
+     -
+        + $0.00 per hour per EIP that is associated to a running Instance
+        + $0.05 per hour per EIP that is NOT associated to a running Instance
+     - Unlike ex-004, there will not be periods of time where an EIP is not associated with an running Instance.
+   * - Elastic IPs
+     -
+        + $0.00 per EIP address remap for the first 100 remaps per month.
+        + $0.10 per EIP address remap for additional remaps over 100 per month
+     - Unlike ex-004, we will not be re-mapping EIPs.
    * - NAT Gateway
      - Between $0.045 and $0.093 per hour, depending on Region.
      - During this exercise, we will creating a NAT Gateway.
 It should not need to run for more than hour or so.